seascape-models/seascape_collaboration/limitations_risks_and_solutions.md

 ## .git file is corrupted

-This is noted as a common issue for using .git files with cloud based storage systems such as dropbox or google drive.
+This is noted as a common issue for using .git files with cloud based storage systems such as dropbox or OneDrive drive.
 In many cases people say do not not mix these systems, however, because the .git folders are saved to GitHub (Max and Eric think this is not really a problem in our framework).
 In the case where you have not pushed your changes to GitHub upon leaving a project, it is possible that you might loss these changes if the .git file was corrupted.
 Perhaps these changes could be retrieved to from the cloud system, but perhaps not.

 **Risk Range** = 2D - 2B = Low to Medium